Jarred-Sumner/atbuild/README.md

-# AtBuild – JavaScript Preprocessor
+# AtBuild – Experimental JavaScript Preprocessor

-AtBuild is an experimental JavaScript preprocessor.
+AtBuild is a proceedural code generation tool for JavaScript.
 It lets you write JavaScript that writes JavaScript.

 Use it for: